-Pin #1: Since redoing Iris's bedroom, we've had some extra wall space.
-So when I saw this link to the New York Public Library Digital Image Gallery (free!), I went through and found these cool Iris botanical prints.
+Pin #1: Since redoing Little Sister's bedroom, we've had some extra wall space.
+So when I saw this link to the New York Public Library Digital Image Gallery (free!), I went through and found these cool iris botanical prints.
 I wasn't sure how I was going to display them, but I thought they'd look neat on her wall.

 Pin #2: Then I found a 3-pack of 8x10 canvases at Ross for $4.99, so I thought this would be a good opportunity to try this process of printing on tissue paper and using mod podge to apply the image to a canvas, allowing the canvas texture to show through the image.

 |Note: 8x10 is pretty small, but it's nice because you can|

 print your image on one sheet of computer paper.